mdscheuerell/ASLO2020/proposal/session_proposal.md

 ### Session Format

+Mark is in favor of the standard format, but could be convinced otherwise.

-Standard 15-minute Talk Format Lightning Talks (Short presentations followed by discussion) Panel Discussions Posters
+**X Standard 15-minute Talk Format**
+O Lightning Talks (Short presentations followed by discussion)
+O Panel Discussions
+O Posters

 ### Description